-- 1. Teaching staff develops assessment in line with assessment policy and procedure.
+1. Teaching staff develops assessments in line with assessment policy and procedure.

 - 2. Summative assessment is vetted by the Internal Quality Assurer (IQA).
 The IQA checks that the assessment:

 - o covers the intended learning outcomes,

-- o has a fair marking schedule,
+- has a fair marking schedule,

 - has a variety of tasks present,

-- o is valid, reliable and fair,
+- o is valid, reliable, and fair,

-- o includes rubrics. - 3.
-Formative assessment is vetted through classroom observation and through the tutors' record of work - 4.
-Recommendations for change and/or improvement are provided to the respective teaching staff members given that the above conditions are respected. - 5.
-The approved assessment task is then issued to students.
+- includes rubrics.

+3. Formative assessment is vetted through classroom observation and through the tutors' record of work.

+4. Recommendations for change and/or improvement are provided to the respective teaching staff members once the above conditions are respected.

+5. The approved assessment task is then issued to students.